 Related Article: Reclaiming My Father in Heaven →

 Prayer tips from a modern day Christian mystic.

 These orb photos at Shrine of St. Thérèse, captured unawares, are just as silent and unusual as the little shrine itself.
 Such is the nature of spirit – God’s greatest gifts are not always so obvious.
 Set in Juneau, Alaska, cloaked within a rain forest enclave on a tiny island paradise, the shrine’s rustic beach-stone chapel is invisible to the casual passerby.
 But few people pass by here, beyond the outskirts of town.

 Back in 2008, on the last day of the Alaskan tourist season, we were probably the only non-Juneaites within 30 miles.
 Despite a deeply mystical air that surrounded the lovely garden paradise, visions of orbs (or ghosts) had not come to mind.

 Diagram: Genesis 1 Creation Model

-When based on the ancient texts, this drawing resembles the image of a womb.
+Based on the ancient texts, this drawing evokes the image of a mother’s womb.
 In the Genesis 1 creation model, the mothering spirit of God bears the “child.”
-Similar to an unborn infant, a layer of fresh water surrounds creation.
-Entering via rainwater and springs, the Holy Spirit (Hebrew: Rúakh HaKodesh, feminine gender) nourishes the world.
-Most telling, though, is that creation exists in both darkness and light.
+Similar to the state of an unborn infant, a layer of fresh water surrounds creation.
+Via rainwater and springs the Holy Spirit (Hebrew: Rúakh HaKodesh, feminine gender) nourishes the physical world.
+More telling is that God’s creation seems to contain both darkness and light.

 Drawing by Andrew Michael